7th Annual Wild & Scenic Film Festival

-That's the theme of the 6th Annual Wild and Scenic Film Festival to be held at the Sierra Nevada Brewery Big Room on September 21st.
-Doors open at 5:00.
-Films start at 6:00.
-John Seid and Friends, is providing the music and the Sierra Nevada Pub is preparing the Farmers' Market buffet.
-Bring your checkbook to buy some great silent auction items.
-Buy your tickets in advance and get a better deal.
+That's the theme of the 7th Annual Wild and Scenic Film Festival held at the Sierra Nevada Brewery Big Room on September 14th.
+Coopers Bluff provided the music and Sierra Nevada prepared a delicious Brew Pub buffet.

 The Wild and Scenic Film Festival is a benefit for the Friends of Butte Creek.
-Films this year "where activism gets inspired" will surely inspire you. too.
+Films this year revealed "A Climate of Change" and surely changed many people.

 Friends of Butte Creek works to raise awareness and to provide protection for the future of the Last Best Run of Spring Run Salmon in California.